junglok/tem-docs/docs/service/tools.md

 * URL : [https://cryosparc.com](https://cryosparc.com)
 * Remarks : Running CryoSPARC instance is provided per each Research Group basis on their scratch directory (/tem/scratch/<GroupName>/.cryosparc)

+???+ tip "Remarks on CryoSPARC"

+    Running CryoSPARC instance is provided per each Research Group basis on their scratch directory (/tem/scratch/<GroupName>/.cryosparc)

+    For more details, please refer to [CryoSPARC] (../apps/cryosparc.md)

 ## CTFFind

 ## IsoNet